-8.3.5 As with all LRNS operations, GPS LRNS operations must be approved by the State of the Operator (or the State of Registry for International General Aviation operations) as part of the NAT HLA operational approval.
-When both the LRNSs required for unrestricted NAT HLA operations are GPSs the approval of their operation will include the requirement to carry out Pre-Departure Satellite Navigation

-Prediction Programmes (as shown below).
-When only one of the two LRNSs required is a GPS, State Authorities vary as to whether they require their operators to conduct such pre-departure programmes.
+8.3.6 As with all LRNS operations, GPS LRNS operations must be approved by the State of the Operator (or the State of Registry for International General Aviation operations) as part of the NAT HLA operational approval.
+When both the LRNSs required for unrestricted NAT HLA operations are GPSs the approval of their operation will include the requirement to carry out Pre-Departure Satellite Navigation Prediction Programme (as shown below).
+When only one of the two LRNSs required is a GPS, or for multisensor navigation systems, State Authorities vary as to whether they require their operators to conduct such pre-departure programmes.